ALVIN02-ui/NeonDemonPortfolioProject4/README.md

  - Two styles of font were used withing this project:
   - [Death Crow](https://www.cdnfonts.com/death-crow.font) - this font was primarily used for the headers as it aligned with the real life shops font they used for the banner on the studio.
+The majority of this font

   - [Sedgwick Ave](https://fonts.google.com/specimen/Sedgwick+Ave?query=Sedgwick+Ave) The cursive style fit well for the artistic theme
-  I was going for within the website
+  I was going for within the website.
+This style was kept consistenly white behind the black backgrounds across all of the pages for all text content.

 ## Colour Scheme